-An external valuation of the civic regalia was carried out as at 15 June 2011 by an independent auction house (Andrew Smith & Son).
+An external valuation of the civic regalia was carried out on 21st February 24 (previous valuations were conducted as of 15 June 2011) by an independent auction house (Andrew Smith & Son).
 This was a full market valuation of the collection for insurance purposes.
+There were two revaluation increases in the current financial year exceeding £100,000 being: